whostolebenfrog/lein-postgres/README.md

 A lein plugin that starts up an "embedded" postgres instance to be used when running tests / during development.

+Warning - this project will not work on an M1 Mac.
+I don't have one yet to verify but it sounds like some issues downstream.
+Running postgres in a docker container is a good workaround for right now.

 Currently targets postgres 10.6 as this is the latest provided by OpenTable.

 In effect it works as a wrapper around [OpenTable's embedded postgres JUnit helper](https://github.com/opentable/otj-pg-embedded).